John W. Weeks: Life and career

 Weeks made a fortune in banking during the 1890s, after co-founding the Boston financial firm Hornblower & Weeks in 1888.
 During the Spanish–American War, he returned to active duty with the U.S. Navy from April to October 1898 with the rank of lieutenant.

 With his financial well-being assured, Weeks became active in politics, first at a local level in his then-home of Newton, Massachusetts, serving as alderman in 1899–1902 and as mayor in 1903–04.
 He then moved on to the national scene in 1905, when he was elected to serve the 12th congressional district of Massachusetts in the United States Congress.

 As a member of the United States House of Representatives and United States Senate, Weeks made various contributions to important banking and conservation legislation.
 His most notable accomplishment as Congressman was the passage of the Weeks Act in 1911, his name-sake bill that enabled the creation of national forests in the eastern United States.
+He was one of 14 representatives, all Republicans, to oppose the Sixteenth Amendment to the United States Constitution.

 In the election of 1918, Weeks was defeated in his re-election campaign.
 Due to the passage of the Seventeenth Amendment to the United States Constitution, this was the first time election to his U.S. Senate seat was decided by the voters rather than the state legislature.
 His defeat has been attributed to his refusal to support women's suffrage, and his opposition to the Nineteenth Amendment to the United States Constitution, a distinction he shared with Senator Willard Saulsbury Jr. of Delaware.
 Despite his defeat for re-election to the Senate in 1918, Weeks remained an active and influential participant in the national Republican Party.
 He was an early supporter of the nomination of Warren G. Harding for President in 1920, and when Harding became president, he named Weeks to his cabinet.

 As Secretary of War, Weeks was a competent, honest, and respected administrator and adviser, who guided the Department of War through its post-World War I downsizing.
 Weeks's hard work and long hours led to a stroke in April 1925, which led in turn to his resignation as Secretary in October of that year.